Steven Hufnagel, Executive Director

 When she isn’t at the office she loves to walk the trails taking photos.
 Darryn, her husband and son live in Jefferson.

-Jim came to DRA in 2016 through a partnership with the Veterans’ Administration, which later evolved into a permanent part-time position managing DRA’s multiple facilities on two campuses and assisting the Lands and Stewardship Director with managing the DRA’s extensive trails and conservation properties.
+Jim came to DRA (now Coastal Rivers) in 2016 through a partnership with the Veterans’ Administration, which later evolved into a permanent part-time position managing DRA’s multiple facilities on two campuses and assisting the Lands and Stewardship Director with managing Coastal Rivers’ extensive trails and conservation properties.

 A 2015 graduate of Unity College with a BS in Parks and Forest Resource Management, Jim also brings 28 years of experience as a carpenter and contractor, along with experience in commercial fishing, marine maintenance, and landscaping.